tc39/proposal-pattern-matching/README.md

 In JS, the primary use-case would be skipping spaces in arrays.
 This is already covered in destructuring by simply omitting an identifier of any kind in between the commas.

 With that in mind, and also with the extremely contentious nature, we would only pursue this if we saw strong support for it.

+The same may also be true of omitting `when` parentheses around a destructuring match pattern as shown above.

 ### Destructuring enhancements